Report: Supreme Court draft suggests Roe could be overturned

 Politico said only that it received “a copy of the draft opinion from a person familiar with the court’s proceedings in the Mississippi case along with other details supporting the authenticity of the document.”

 The draft opinion strongly suggests that when the justices met in private shortly after arguments in the case on Dec.
-1, at least five voted to overrule Roe and Casey, and Alito was assigned the task of writing the court’s majority opinion.
+1, at least five — all the conservatives except perhaps Chief Justice John Roberts — voted to overrule Roe and Casey, and Alito was assigned the task of writing the court’s majority opinion.

 Votes and opinions in a case aren’t final until a decision is announced or, in a change wrought by the coronavirus pandemic, posted on the court’s website.

 The leak jumpstarted the intense political reverberations that the high court’s ultimate decision was expected to have in the midterm election year.
-Already, politicians on both sides of the aisle were seizing on the report to fundraise and energize their supporters on either side of the hot-button issue.
+Already, politicians on both sides of the aisle were seizing on the report to fundraise and energize their supporters on both sides of the issue.

 An AP-NORC poll in December found that Democrats increasingly see protecting abortion rights as a high priority for the government.